avasdao/nexajs/web/src/pages/intro.md

 Ready to add Crypto to your current application?

-It's easy to drop-in the NexaJS core library to your existing application, then add the individual features you need one at a time.
+It's easy to drop-in the NEXA.js core library to your existing application, then add the individual features you need one at a time.

 ### Setup using a <script> tag in HTML